NHSDigital/IOPS-FHIR-Simplifier-Backup/Frameworks/backup/guides/Acknowledgement-Framework-NHSDigital/Home/Design/Designoverview.page.md

 ## Response patterns (pre-agreed between two systems)

-There is an expectation most use-cases will involve both the sending and receiving systems to be aware of the rules and circumstances that goven when, and how, acknowlegdements are sent and received.
+There is an expectation most use-cases will involve both the sending and receiving systems to be aware of the rules and circumstances that govern when, and how, acknowlegdements are sent and received.
 For example, System A and System B have been designed and built according to the agreed system rules that for any time a Message is received, then a positive or negative acknowlegdment is sent.

 <br />
 <plantuml>